RoamGuru Roam Guru

 North of Mitte, Prenzlauer Berg was also East Berlin, but a different East.
 Intellectuals and artists lived here during the GDR years.
 The buildings are 19th-century apartment blocks with high ceilings and ornate plasterwork.
 The streets are tree-lined.
 After reunification, this was where young West Germans moved first, seeking cheap housing in a central location.
 They renovated.
 They opened cafés.
 They had children.
 Now it's Berlin's most family-friendly central neighborhood, which means excellent playgrounds, organic grocery stores, and a Sunday flea market at Mauerpark that draws thousands.

 Kollwitzplatz, named for the German artist Käthe Kollwitz, anchors the neighborhood.
 The restaurant and café density here is among the highest in the city.
-Kollwitz's own work—dark, empathetic renderings of working-class suffering—is displayed at the Käthe Kollwitz Museum on Fasanenstraße (€7 admission).
+Kollwitz's own work—dark, empathetic renderings of working-class suffering—is displayed at the Käthe Kollwitz Museum on Fasanenstraße 24 (€7 admission, Mon–Sat 11 AM–6 PM).
 She lived in this neighborhood.
 She drew what she saw.

 Friedrichshain: The RAW Reality

 East of Kreuzberg, Friedrichshain holds the East Side Gallery but also something more contemporary.
-RAW-Gelände is a former railway repair yard turned cultural complex.
+RAW-Gelände is a former railway repair yard turned cultural complex at Revaler Straße 99.
 The buildings are covered in graffiti and street art.
 Clubs operate in former warehouses.
 Craft beer bars open in corrugated metal sheds.
 This is the aesthetic people mean when they say "Berlin vibes"—industrial decay repurposed for nightlife and creative industry.
+The Urban Spree gallery and beer garden anchors one corner.
+Astra Kulturhaus hosts concerts and events in a converted factory hall.

 Simon-Dach-Straße provides restaurants and bars for the area.
 The prices stay lower than Prenzlauer Berg because the neighborhood hasn't fully gentrified.
 Yet.
 It's coming.
 The Mercedes-Benz Arena and East Side Mall across the river represent the corporate version of Berlin moving in.
 The tension between these two realities—scruffy alternative culture and corporate development—plays out in real time here.